storyprotocol/documentation/docs/SDK Reference/sdk-license.md

 The license tokens are minted to the receiver.

 The license terms must be attached to the IP before calling this function.
-But it can mint license token of default license terms without attaching the default license terms, since it is attached to all IPs by default.

 IP owners can mint license tokens for their IPs for arbitrary license terms without attaching the license terms to IP.